 As discussed under Principle 5, our policies are the responsibility of the COO and are reviewed annually.
 At present, the firm is satisfied that the resources made available to the investment team, including the provision of ESG data sources allow us to achieve our stewardship objectives.
 More broadly, the nature of our deep, fundamental and bottom-up approach to research gives our investment team a thorough understanding of the companies in which we are invested, thus enabling us to focus on topics for engagement that are most appropriate to that company.
-This allows us to be targeted in the deployment of our stewardship activities and allows us to achieve a lot, despite our small size.
+This allows us to be thoughtful and targeted in the deployment of our stewardship activities and allows us to realise outcomes, despite our small size.

-As the firm continues to grow, additional resources will become available to support our stewardship efforts.
+Further to the enhancements that took place during 2021, such as the appointment of Kukua and the strengthening of our partnership with Sustainalytics, as the firm continues to grow additional resources will become available to support our stewardship efforts.